demisto/content/Packs/QRadar/Scripts/QRadarFetchedEventsSum/README.md

-This display the amount of fetched events vs the total amount of events in the offense.
+This script displays the amount of fetched events vs the total number of events in the offense.

 ## Script Data
 ---